-Shoulder Tendonitis or Tenosynovitis is a degenerative condition of any of the tendons surrounding the shoulder joint usually the rotator cuff tendons but can also occur in the biceps and triceps tendons.
+Shoulder Tendonitis or Tenosynovitis is a degenerative condition of any of the tendons surrounding the shoulder joint.
+This is usually the rotator cuff tendons but it can also occur in the biceps and triceps tendons.
+The shoulder pain usually comes on gradually and is due to repetitive movements and overuse.
+It is common in those with poor posture and those who use the joint a lot, like athletes who throw and manual workers.

 A professional therapist or trainer will resist various shoulder movements to identify the injury in more detail.
 Trying to move the shoulder against resistance will increase pain.